elbruno/wrk541-wip/docs/en/analyze-project.md

     Prompt *(Agent Mode)*

     ```text
+    Analyze the python application.
     Help me run the Python tests in src/python-app/webapp/test_main.py and check that they pass.
     In case of failure, help me address the failures to get the tests passing
     ```